From Finance and Technology to Fintech

 Paying your suppliers with bank transfers is time-consuming, exhausting, and bureaucratic.
 Therefore, digital payments on the computer or via smartphone have become indispensable.
-In cooperation with technology companies, the banks provide a variety of fintech services e.g., virtual cards, which make purchases and other payments very flexible.
+In cooperation with technology companies, the banks provide various fintech services, e.g., virtual cards, which make purchases and other payments very flexible.

 2. Biometric security systems

 Simply using passwords to protect accounts, documents, or other online systems from others is long outdated.
-Now companies use facial recognition, voice recognition, and fingerprints for identification.
-Increasingly, two- or more-factor identification also requires the first form of protection, e.g., a password, a second step, e.g., a fingerprint for the unique identification.
+Now, companies use facial recognition, voice recognition, and fingerprints for identification.
+Increasingly, two- or more-factor identification also requires the first form of protection, e.g., a password, and a second step, e.g., a fingerprint, for unique identification.
 These diverse possibilities make working in the financial sector more secure.

 3. Virtual cards

-The change from physical to virtual card solutions offer various advantages.
-First, the use of virtual cards completely eliminates the bureaucratic and time-consuming paperwork.
+The change from physical to virtual card solutions offers various advantages.
+First, using virtual cards completely eliminates the bureaucratic and time-consuming paperwork.
 This improves cash flow and speeds up the entire workflow within the company.
 Second, virtual cards can significantly reduce, if not eliminate, the risk of fraud and theft.
 They, therefore, have a clear advantage over physical cards from a security perspective.
 Third, they can be adapted to the individual needs and regulations of the company.
-Depending on the amount or category, another person must approve the purchase, e.g., a manager or another department, before the virtual card is available.
+Depending on the amount or category, another person, e.g., a manager or another department, must approve the purchase before the virtual card is available.
 The management has control and can easily keep track of all expenses, even of the maverick and long-tail spend of the company and its employees.